Sersid/yii2-config/README.md

         'config' => [
             'class' => 'sersid\config\components\Config',
             'coding' => '...', // json of serialize.
 Default 'json'
-            'modelClass' => '...', // ActiveRecord model.
-Default 'sersid\config\models\Config'
+            'idConnection' => 'db', // The ID of the connection component 'tableName' => '{{%config}}', //Config table name
-            'modelConfig' => [], //name-value pairs that will be used to initialize the object properties ],
+            'idCache' => 'cache', // The ID of the cache component.
+Default null (no caching) 'cacheKey' => 'config.component', // The key identifying the value to be cached ],
     ]
 ];